probot/probot/README.md

 # Probot

-Probot is bot framework for GitHub.
+Probot is a bot framework for GitHub.
 It's like [Hubot](https://hubot.github.com/), but for GitHub instead of chat.

 If you've ever thought, "wouldn't it be cool if GitHub could…"; imma stop you right there.
 Most features can actually be added via [GitHub Integrations](https://developer.github.com/early-access/integrations/):